Characterizing Phishing Pages by JavaScript Capabilities: Results

-\paperFinding{While rare, client-side IP reputation checks are present across multiple clusters} While only present in 504 clusters (19,869 pages), we identify 15 unique IP reputation APIs used by phishing pages as soon as the page loads.
-We present a complete breakdown in Table~\-\ref{tab:ip_rep} While not the most popular, \textit{api.ipregistry.co} presents an interesting case study, as it enables the identification of educational networks.
-Manual examination of pages from these clusters reveals snippets similar to Listing~\ref{fig:ip_example}, which conditionally chooses to redirect away from cloud hosting providers, content delivery networks, and educational networks, like the one we performed the crawls through.
-However, due to them employing other browser APIs, before the cloaking behavior, we can still cluster the pages based on the initial logic of the landing page.
+\paperFinding{While rare, client-side IP reputation checks are present across multiple clusters} While only present in 412 clusters (19,778 pages), we identify 14 unique IP reputation APIs used by phishing pages as soon as the page loads.
+We present a complete breakdown in Table~\-\ref{tab:ip_rep}.
+While not the most popular, \textit{api.ipregistry.co} presents an interesting case study, as it enables the identification of educational networks.
+Manual examination of pages from these clusters reveals snippets similar to Listing~\ref{fig:ip_example}, which conditionally chooses to redirect away from cloud hosting providers, content delivery networks, and educational networks, like the one through which we perform the crawls.
+However, because they employ other browser APIs, we can still cluster the pages based on the landing page's initial logic before the cloaking behavior.